A hearty Lebanese bean and grain soup, makhlouta is the kind of dish that fills the kitchen with comfort and warmth.

 The complete list of ingredients with measurements, can be found in the full recipe card below.

 What I love about makhlouta is how flexible it is.
-You can truly make it your own depending on what’s in the pantry.
+You can truly make it your own depending on what's in the pantry.
 I usually use a variety of beans and lentils, whatever I have on hand.
 This time, I had chickpeas, great northern beans, kidney beans, and brown lentils.
-You can absolutely use a store-bought 5-bean mix or 15-bean soup mix if that’s more convenient.
+A store-bought 5-bean mix or 15-bean soup mix works just as well if you don't want to source individual beans, the name means "mixed" for a reason, and there's no wrong combination here.

-For the grains, my family typically adds a mix of short grain white rice and coarse bulgur (I've linked below in the recipe card the variety I use).
-These grains help thicken the soup and turn it into a enjoyable one-bowl meal.
+For the grains, I typically add a mix of short grain white rice and coarse bulgur (linked below in the recipe card).
+These grains help thicken the soup and turn it into an enjoyable one-bowl meal.

 A splash of pomegranate molasses brings just the right tang to balance it all, and a hint of warm spices adds warmth and depth.